 Distillates are created through distillation, separating cannabinoids from impurities, terpenes, plant materials, and other unwanted compounds.
 This process results in a concentrated, transparent, and viscous oil that can reach very high potency levels (up to 90-99% of the targeted cannabinoid).

 While both distillates and RSO are cannabis extracts, they differ significantly in terms of production, potency, and in turn, usage.
-Here are a few of the key differences between these cannabis extracts:

 - RSO is a full spectrum extract, meaning it contains a wide range of cannabinoids, terpenes, flavonoids, and other compounds found in the cannabis plant.